Trauma & PTSD

 Post Traumatic Stress Disorder, or PTSD, is becoming more and more prevalent it seems.
 Before the 1970s, it used to be called shell shock or soldier’s heart and referred to the impact that war had on many soldiers.
 In the late 70’s, it became known as PTSD.

-Now it is understood and accepted situations of abuse, violence, being attacked, serious accidents, and other potentially life threatening situations, can also cause PTSD.
+Now it is understood and accepted that situations of abuse, violence, neglect, being attacked, serious accidents, and other potentially life threatening situations, can also cause PTSD.

 The primary symptoms of PTSD can be separated into 4 clusters: